Adenomyosis

 What is adenomyosis?

 Adenomyosis is condition in which the uterine lining (the endometrium) protrudes through the muscle wall of the uterus (the myometrium).
-As a result, women suffering from adenomyosis can experience problems with their menstruation and discomfort.
-This is not a life-threatening condition, it is considered benign, however, the symptoms can have a significantly negative affect on the quality of life of those suffering from it.
+As a result, the person suffering from adenomyosis can experience discomfort and have problems with menstruation.
+This is not a life-threatening condition and it is considered benign.
+However, the symptoms can have a significantly negative effect on the quality of life of those with it.

 What are the symptoms of adenomyosis?

-Although sometimes there are no symptoms experienced with adenomyosis, common ones include:
+Although sometimes there are no symptoms experienced with adenomyosis, common adenomyosis symptoms include:

-Symptoms are normally first noticed after women have had children, or if not, in the later childbearing years.
+Normally, symptoms are first noticed after having children, or if not, in the later childbearing years.

 What causes adenomyosis?

 Endometrial ablation, which destroys uterine lining can help manage symptoms as well.
-Uterine artery embolisation, which blocks certain blood vessels leading to the uterine lining can help relieve pain too.
-This is because the blood supply gets cut off to the affected area, which shrinks as a result.
+Uterine artery embolisation, which blocks certain blood vessels leading to the uterine lining can help relieve pain, too.
+This is because the blood supply gets cut off from the affected area, which shrinks the uterine lining as a result.

 Finally, if the pain experienced is severe, and menopause is a long way off, sometimes a hysterectomy will be recommended.
 However, this is a serious decision that only an expert would recommend on careful consideration.